The island that doesn't announce itself. Small enough to learn slowly, layered enough to resist quick summary.

 The Pacific War reached the Marianas in June 1944.
 Saipan fell to American forces after intense combat.
 Tinian followed.
 Rota was surrounded and isolated — not invaded.
 Japanese forces, including several thousand troops, remained on Rota until formal Japanese surrender in September 1945.

 The experience of Chamorro civilians during the occupation and the war years — internment, forced labor, severe food shortages, and violence — is documented in survivor testimony and historical research.
 It is not a peripheral story.
-TODO: Research and document the specific wartime experience of Rota's Chamorro population.

 Physical remnants of the Japanese period remain visible: infrastructure, some structures, and — most accessible to visitors — the Shoun Maru wreck in the harbor.
-TODO: Document surviving Japanese-era structures, their current status, and access.

 A working checklist for planning a visit to Rota.